Romances (Luis Miguel album)

 Romances has sold over 4.5 million copies and received platinum certifications in several Latin American countries, the United States and Spain.
-Miguel promoted the album by touring the United States, Latin America and Spain.
+Luis Miguel promoted the album by touring the United States, Latin America and Spain.
 Upon its release, Romances received generally positive reviews from music critics.
 They mainly praised his vocals and production of the album although few reviewers found the arrangements to be repetitive and the record too similar to its predecessors.
-The album earned Miguel several awards, including the Grammy Award for Best Latin Pop Performance in the United States.
-Six singles were released: "Por Debajo de la Mesa", "El Reloj", "Contigo (Estar Contigo)", "De Quererte Así (De T'Avoir Aimee)", "Bésame Mucho", and "Sabor a Mí".
+The album earned Luis Miguel several awards, including the Grammy Award for Best Latin Pop Performance in the United States.
+Six singles were released: "Por Debajo de la Mesa", "El Reloj", "Contigo (Estar Contigo)", "De Quererte Así (De T'Avoir Aimee)", "Bésame Mucho", and "La Gloria Eres Tú".

 Background

-In 1991 Miguel released Romance, a collection of classic Latin ballads, the oldest of which dates back to the 1940s.
+In 1991 Luis Miguel released Romance, a collection of classic Latin ballads, the oldest of which dates back to the 1940s.
 The album was produced by Armando Manzanero and arranged by Bebu Silvetti, and was credited for revitalizing the bolero genre.
 It also made history as the first Spanish-language album to be certified gold by the Recording Industry Association of America (RIAA) in the United States.
-A follow-up to Romance was released in 1994 under the title Segundo Romance (Second Romance), which was produced by Miguel, Juan Carlos Calderón and Kiko Cibrian.
+A follow-up to Romance was released in 1994 under the title Segundo Romance (Second Romance), which was produced by Luis Miguel, Juan Carlos Calderón and Kiko Cibrian.
 Both albums received a platinum certification by the RIAA in the United States and also became successful in countries outside of Latin America and the United States, such as Finland and Saudi Arabia, selling over twelve million copies combined.

-In December 1996 Miguel held a press conference in Buenos Aires, Argentina, where he announced his desire to record a third Romance album and mentioned the possibility of working with Manzanero and Juan Gabriel.
+In December 1996 Luis Miguel held a press conference in Buenos Aires, Argentina, where he announced his desire to record a third Romance album and mentioned the possibility of working with Manzanero and Juan Gabriel.
 He also expressed an interest in singing in Italian and Portuguese, although the album's songs are originally all in Spanish.
-Two months later Manzanero confirmed that he was working with Miguel on another bolero-inspired ballads album, under the tentative title Tercer Romance ("Third Romance").
-Miguel's record label confirmed that fourteen tracks would be included on the album under the title Romances.
+Two months later Manzanero confirmed that he was working with Luis Miguel on another bolero-inspired ballads album, under the tentative title Tercer Romance ("Third Romance").
+Luis Miguel's record label confirmed that fourteen tracks would be included on the album under the title Romances.